Documentation Index

 Custom CSS applies to forms embedded withtheme="custom".

-Go to AI Puffer > AI Forms, click the header Settings button, then choose Custom CSS.
+Go to AI Puffer > AI Forms > Settings, then use the Custom CSS section.

 Provider Filtering

 Provider filtering controls which models visitors can select when the shortcode or block shows the frontend provider or model selector.
-Go to AI Puffer > AI Forms, click the header Settings button, choose Provider filtering, then select the models visitors can use.
+Go to AI Puffer > AI Forms > Settings, then use the Frontend Models section to select the models visitors can use.
 If no models are selected, all configured frontend models are allowed.

 Logs